Etiology:Hymenolepis diminuta and Rodentolepis. nana are tapeworms which can infect rats.

 Incidence: The incidence of parasitism is rare.

-Indirect cycle: Transmission occurs by ingestion of infected tissues of an intermediate host (fleas, flour beetles, cockroaches).
+Indirect cycle (H. diminuta and R. nana): Transmission occurs by ingestion of infected tissues of intermediate hosts (fleas, flour beetles, cockroaches).
 The prepatent period is 18 – 20 days.

-Direct cycle: Transmission occurs by ingestion of infective eggs.
+Direct cycle (R. nana): Transmission occurs by ingestion of infective eggs.
 The prepatent period is 10 – 20 days.

-Autoinfection: The entire life cycle occurs in the small intestine of the host.
+Autoinfection: Rodentolepis only.
+Entire life cycle occurs in small intestine of host.

 Distribution: Lower 1/3 of small intestine.
-In autoinfections, immature forms may be found in the upper small intestine.
+In autoinfection, immature forms may be found in the upper small intestine.